khushikumarigupta14/DSA-problem/DSA_PROBLEM.md

 8️⃣ Find the Missing Number in an Array (1 to N)
 9️⃣ Find the Intersection and Union of Two Arrays
 🔟 Find Pairs That Sum to a Target Value
+1️⃣1️⃣ Find the Largest Subarray with Zero Sum
+1️⃣2️⃣ Move All Zeros to the End of the Array Without Changing Order 1️⃣3️⃣ Find the First Repeating and First Non-Repeating Element 1️⃣4️⃣ Find the Longest Consecutive Sequence in an Array 1️⃣5️⃣ Find Common Elements in Three Sorted Arrays 1️⃣6️⃣ Check if Two Arrays Are Equal (Ignoring Order) 1️⃣7️⃣ Merge Two Sorted Arrays Without Extra Space 1️⃣8️⃣ Find the Union of Multiple Arrays
+1️⃣9️⃣ Find Subarrays with a Given Sum

-🔹 Intermediate Level
+2️⃣0️⃣ Rotate an Array by K Positions (Left or Right) 🔹 Intermediate Level
 1️⃣1️⃣ Find the First and Last Occurrence of a Number in a Sorted Array 1️⃣2️⃣ Move All Zeroes to the End of an Array Without Changing Order